MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-04-Tutorial-3D-step4.md

 Let us add some more items to the GLTF file and see how we can handle multiple objects.

-The file step4a.gtlf contains a few more objects.
+The file `step4a.gtlf` (download it from the GitHub repository) contains a few more objects.
 You can see the file in Blender in the following picture.

 ![blender-step4a.png](/assets/images/blender-step4a.png)